andreasvirkus/website/content/posts/venting-on-the-lack-of-hind-and-foresight.md

 Is it My Fitness' contention that the gym, group trainings, the spa, and locker rooms are **not** public spaces because the people in those areas come into contact with each other on a daily basis?
 Do they only allow in the same people who come into the gym every day?
 Do they make sure you only spend time with the same people outside of the gym as you do inside?
 Are they not allowing any new people to sign up who could break this magical herd's immunity?
 Or, are they just afraid of the inevitable ire of the people who are so opposed to any sort of mask-wearing that they would rather take their workouts elsewhere?

+As an aside: when you go into the club itself, there are absolutely _no_ enforcements to this point.
+They do not care whatsoever whether you come in with a mask or not.
+And why would they?
+Are they really going to turn down people who just need to get from the service area to the wardrobe, a minute's walk away?

 You might have noticed that I glossed over the very first sentence in the email and that wasn't by accident as I wanted to go over the first point prior to that as that makes the first sentence all the more glaring (emphasis mine):

 > In order to make it safe for all of us to continue **training**

 Try to now read their first point without questioning how the hell something like that could have ever made it out in to the open...

 It really does seem like they are having a hard time with wanting to seem compliant in terms of the law, but still wanting to have their own spin on the whole thing.
 It's the only way you could say something nonsensical like "additional preventive measures based on" and still think you're on the up and up.